vbalasu/article-load-content-to-databricks-workspace/article.md

-# How To Load Content Into A Databricks Workspace
+# How To Load Content Into A CoLab Workspace

-This article describes a few methods you can use to load content into your Databricks workspace.
+This article describes a few methods you can use to load content into your CoLab workspace.

 The content can consists of several types:

 - Notebooks
 - SQL Dashboards and its related queries
 - Data: tables and views